Sebane1/Atomos/README.md

-# ModForwarder
+# Atomos

-ModForwarder is a tool for managing and installing mods for Final Fantasy XIV through integration with Penumbra.
+Atomos is a tool for managing and installing mods for Final Fantasy XIV through integration with Penumbra.

 ## Getting Started